Category Archives: Pop Culture

 We are working our way through New Who, using season openers and closers, and Hugo shortlisted episodes, and sometimes a couple of extra episodes we love as our blogging points.
 Just for fun!

-The Doctor – David Tennant
+The Doctor – Matt Smith

 DAVID: